kzu/kzu.github.io/_posts/2023-02-28-nugetizer-diagnostics.md

 ---
-title: "NuGetizer: best practices analyzers to the rescue!"
+title: "NuGet packing best practices analyzers"
 excerpt: |
   NuGetizer, the ultimate NuGet packing tool for serious library developers, has gotten a new feature that's going to make it